MohsinKhan88/enterprise-ai-operations-assistant/README.md

 Using Retrieval-Augmented Generation (RAG), organizations can securely leverage internal documentation to provide grounded, explainable, and consistent responses while reducing investigation time and improving operational efficiency.

 The solution showcases a practical implementation of enterprise AI using fully managed AWS services and modern cloud-native architecture.

+---
+## License

+This project is provided for educational and portfolio purposes.